 You are required to attend the courses that you registered for.
 Many lecturers, especially in small groups and seminars, keep an attendance list and announce at the beginning of the semester the maximum times you can miss the course.
 Attendance policies for lectures are usually not that strict.
 Please note that attendance is compulsory in the lecture "What is Applied Psychology?"!
 We advise that you attend as often as you can to ensure that you will pass the exam.

 Internship, semester abroad

 When do I need to start organising my internship or semester abroad?

-The compulsory six-month internship is usually scheduled for the 5th semester, so you don't need to start organising it until about a year ahead of time.
-Visit the internship page for more information.
+The compulsory 6-month internship is usually scheduled for the 5th semester, so you don't need to start organising it until about a year ahead of time.
+Visit the internship page for more details.
 If you want to do an additional short internship at an earlier time, e.g. during the semester break, it is advisable to make arrangements several months in advance (especially if you want to do it in a clinic).

 Chip card for the canteen & for copying

 Where do I get a chip card for the canteen and to make copies?